This post may contain affiliate links. As an Amazon Influencer, I earn from qualifying purchases.

 - Heat olive oil in a large skillet over medium-high heat.
 Sear the turkey tenderloins on each side for a minute or two.
 This helps lock in the moisture.

-Tip: Use an oven-safe pan to sear the meat so you can just transfer it to the oven and finish cooking!
-See our suggestions in the recipe card below.
+Tip: Use an oven-safe pan or cast iron skillet to sear the meat so you can transfer it to the oven and finish cooking!
+See our equipment suggestions in the recipe card below.

 When is turkey tenderloin done?